-- d) Service for Religious Purposes, Community Residences, or Veterans' Organizations - Customers under this Service Classification who use electricity for religious purposes, for Community Residences, or Veterans' Organizations as specified in A.1.a. above, may apply for a suitable non-residential service after a minimum term of one (1) year. - (2) The transferring Customer shall submit a new Application to the Authority before the transfer, and the transfer will take place at the time of the Customer's next meter reading.
+- d) Service for Religious Purposes, Community Residences, or Veterans' Organizations - (1) Customers under this Service Classification who use electricity for religious purposes, for Community Residences, or Veterans' Organizations as specified in A.1.a. above, may apply for a suitable non-residential service after a minimum term of one (1) year. - (2) The transferring Customer shall submit a new Application to the Authority before the transfer, and the transfer will take place at the time of the Customer's next meter reading.

-A. SERVICE CLASSIFICATION NO. 1 - Residential Service (continued): (Rate Codes: 180, 480, 481, 580) Special Provisions (continued):
+(Rate Codes: 180, 480, 481, 580) Special Provisions (continued):